oomph-lib/oomph-lib/README.md

 ## Dos and Don'ts

-- Do not (re-)define the `PARANOID` or `RANGE_CHECKING` macros in your driver code because it would lead to inconsistencies between the header files and the installed libraries, potentially leading to nasty and hard-to-diagnose seg faults.
+- Do not (re-)define the `PARANOID` or `RANGE_CHECKING` macros in your driver code because this could lead to inconsistencies between the header files and the installed libraries, potentially leading to nasty and hard-to-diagnose segmentation faults.
 The macros used when building the library are automatically imported into your driver code, so their status is available.
 Just don't assign them yourself!
 - Do (re-)build the library with `PARANOID` or `RANGE_CHECKING` enabled if you develop any new machinery or work on a new driver code.
 The code will run more slowly but the warnings will save you years of your life!
+- Do not use the `-DCMAKE_CXX_FLAGS` flag during the CMake configure stage to pass C++ compiler macros to the build process.
+This applies to the `oomph-lib` build and to the configuration of your own stand-alone projects.
+If you use this flag in the latter, you will overwrite flags that were defined when configuring `oomph-lib`, with potentially disastrous consequences.
+Please refer to [this section](#how-to-add-additional-compiler-macros-to-oomph-lib-and-to-stand-alone-driver-codes) for instructions on how to pass compiler macros to the `oomph-lib` build and [this repository](https://github.com/oomph-lib/stand_alone_oomph-lib_user_code) for an illustration how to do this for stand-alone driver codes.

 ## FAQ